 Professor Noonan came to Goizueta in 1993 from the faculty of the Harvard Business School, where he earned his Ph.D. in Decision Sciences.
-He served as Goizueta's Assistant Dean and Director of MBA Programs from 1996-2000.
+He also holds a BS in Engineering & Applied Science and an MBA, both from Yale University.

 Patrick's field is "decision analysis," which draws on both the wisdom and the analytical methodologies of economics, psychology, statistics, sociology and engineering to provide prescriptions for improving decision making in business, in the professions, in health sciences, in politics and in life.
 The objective of decision analysis has been described as "facilitating a high-quality conversation about a decision situation," thus marrying rigorous analytical thinking with the native human strengths of judgment and intuition, embedded in the interactivity of decision making in real world organizations.

 His analytics coursework at Emory – which included decision modeling, game theory and data analysis –earned the Distinguished Educator award 13 times and “Last Lecture” speaker role six times.
 In 2001 he received the Adler Prize for Teaching Excellence.
 He has been honored by inclusion in Emory’s “Great Teacher Lecture Series” and earned the Keough Award for Excellence.
 In 2005 he was awarded a Fulbright grant to serve as a Senior Specialist to a university in Uruguay.